alejoalvarez/java/Java Core/Threads.md

 When the thread is terminated, the thread goes into the dead state.

+# Advantages of the single thread

+The benefits of using threads are:

+- A thread reduces the overhead in the application as a single thread runs in the system
+- A single thread reduces the maintenance cost of the application.
+- Threads have a shared memory area so they help to save memory.
+- Context-switching between the threads takes less time than the process.

 ## Methods of Thread Class in Java

 The following list shows some important methods available in the Thread class.